GabeScott/standard-works-vault/General Conference/2017 April - Prepare the Way.md

 # Prepare the Way

-*By By Bishop Gérald Caussé - Presiding Bishop*
+By Bishop Gérald Caussé - *Presiding Bishop*

 *Given in the April session of the 2017 General Conference*

+>*Even though they are vested with different missions and authority, the Aaronic Priesthood and the Melchizedek Priesthood are inseparable partners in the work of salvation.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2017/04/prepare-the-way?lang=eng)